lxzhng/lxzhng.github.io/_pages/about.md

 ### What does the __J__ stand for?

 I don't have a legal middle name.
-The 'J' stands for my Chinese name, "Jiu tian" (九天), and for my confirmation saint, St. John the Evangelist.
+The 'J' stands for my Chinese name, "Jiu tian" (九天), and for my confirmation name, John, after St. John the Evangelist.